 Balbuco is an Argentine bred Thoroughbred whose dam information is lost, leaving us with incomplete data to evaluate.
 His sire Timor has three jump lines in power: strong Galopin, plus the French Dollar line from a double of Ominum 5x6, and the American originated jump lines of Vandal RH and Lexington RH via Hanover 7x7.

 Jet Run is strongly ruled by the full brothers Bull Dog/Sir Gallahad 3x5, and these line, sons of Teddy, are Bay Ronald, Newminster, Galopin sources.
 There is another almost as powerful influence of the Fair Play line (Lexington RH, Birdcatcher, Galopin) via 3/4 siblings: Cri de Coeur, Mademoiselle and Man O' War.
 This formation also provides what we call a remote sex balance for the male Bull Dog/Sir Gallahad lines.
 There are also multiple lines of Spearmint (Newminster), Canterbury Pilgrim (Birdcatcher), Tadcaster/Clementina/The Mersey (Newminster), Bay Ronald family (Dark Ronald, Rondeau), plus the Hanover (pictured below) family via Teas Over and Hamburg (Vandal RH) and Marco lines (Birdcatcher).
-Hanover provided excellent jumpers and steeplechasers on both sides of the Atlantic, with some of his progeny stuck there during the Jersey Act, unable to breed racers succeeded in the steeplechase, jumper and hunter markets and is found in pedigrees worldwide.
+Hanover provided excellent jumpers and steeplechasers on both sides of the Atlantic, with some of his progeny stuck there during the Jersey Act, unable to breed racers (because they were banned from the stud book) yet they succeeded in producing top horses for the steeplechase, jumper and hunter markets and Hanover is found in pedigrees worldwide.

 Now we come to our first warmblood inductee: Abdullah TR, who proves to be most dominant in Poseidon TR 5x4 and pulled forward by 3/4 siblings out of Piral TR via daughters Absalon/Tropenglut, which serves to funnel forward the background power of Thoroughbred Perfectionist who is a Newminster,Galopin, Birdcatcher and Thormanby sources.

 Next is another warmblood, a Dutch product, who is at least 1/2 Thoroughbred, probably much more if the warmblood lines are exended.
-He is dominated by sex balanced Phalaris 5x7x7 (Springfield) plus a Galopin (St. Simon), Newminster (Tadcaster) and Birdcatcher strength (Canterbury Pilgrim).
+He is dominated by sex balanced Phalaris 5x7x7 (Springfield) plus a Galopin (St. Simon), Tacaster (Newminster) and Birdcatcher strength via Canterbury Pilgrim.